Can vulvar cancer be prevented?

 Find and treat pre-cancerous conditions

-Pre-cancerous vulvar conditions that are not causing any symptoms can be found through regular gynecologic checkups.
+Pre-cancerous vulvar conditions that are not causing any symptoms can be found by regular gynecologic checkups.
 It is also important to see your health care provider if any problems come up between checkups.
 Symptoms such as vulvar itching, rashes, moles, or lumps that don't go away could be caused by vulvar pre-cancer and should be checked out.
-If vulvar intraepithelial neoplasia (VIN) is found, treating it may help prevent invasive squamous cell vulvar cancer.
+If vulvar intraepithelial neoplasia (VIN) is found, treating it might help prevent invasive squamous cell vulvar cancer.
 Also, some vulvar melanomas can be prevented by removing atypical moles.

 How Pap tests and pelvic examinations are done